 So you’ve done a little Google search and found a site that catches your eye.
 You click through and the website takes forever to load.
 What do you do?
 Do you sit there for five minutes and wait for the page to load, or do you think, “forget it” and go elsewhere?
 If you’re on the same wavelength as many other web users, and expect search results instantaneously, it’s likely you’ll take your query elsewhere.

-Google also take loading time into consideration when ranking your website.
+Google also take loading time into consideration when ranking your website since it helps to improve user experience.
 Not already lightning speed?
 Pick up the pace!

 Top tip: Regularly test the loading speed of your website.
 Pingdom is a great tool to use.

 It’s no secret that in order to rank in mobile search results, your website must be responsive.
 Or in other words, your site needs to be mobile friendly!
 On April 21st, Google updated their algorithm.
 This update was dubbed “Mobilegeddon” by webmasters.

 Not only is responsive design a crucial ranking factor, it is also critical for improving user experience.
 Your website should be just as easy to use on a mobile device as it is on a desktop.
 We’re afraid tiny text and cluttered pages just won’t cut it.

 Visitors will judge your website on face value, so you have about 5 seconds to make a good first impression.
 Its vital that your design is fresh, clean and suitable for your target market, and your menus should be easy to navigate.
 The world of web is instant, and that is what your visitors expect.
 So a potential customer won’t be thrilled if they can’t find what they’re looking for quickly and efficiently.

 Top tip: Know what’s hot and what’s not.
 A shabby website won’t convert.

 4. Avoid nuisance pop ups and adverts